Coisotropic Hofer-Zehnder capacities and non-squeezing for relative embeddings: Existence of chords near an energy surface

-The second author would like to thank the Laboratoire Jean Leray of the Universit\'e de Nantes and the D\'epartement de Math\'ematiques of the Universit\'e Libre de Bruxelles for their hospitality and the pleasant atmosphere during his visits to work on this project, and the Institut Math\'ematiques de Toulouse at the Universit\'e Paul Sabatier for the invitation to give a seminar talk on an early version of these results.
-Both authors are grateful to Sobhan Seyfaddini, R\'emi Leclercq, Vincent Humili\`ere, Matthew Strom Borman, and Emmy Murphy for interesting and useful discussions.
+\acknowledgement{ The second author would like to thank the Laboratoire Jean Leray of the Universit\'e de Nantes and the D\'epartement de Math\'ematiques of the Universit\'e Libre de Bruxelles for their hospitality and the pleasant atmosphere during his visits to work on this project, and the Institut Math\'ematiques de Toulouse at the Universit\'e Paul Sabatier for the invitation to give a seminar talk on an early version of these results.

-The research of the first author was supported by the ERC Starting Grant of Fr\'ed\'eric Bourgeois StG-239781-ContactMath and by the ERC Starting Grant of Vincent Colin Geodycon.
-The second author was supported by the Israeli Science Foundation grant 723/10, ERC 2012 Advanced Grant 20120216, and Short Visit Grants from the Contact and Symplectic Topology Research Network of the European Science Foundation.